Is Everlane Getting More Sustainable? Everlane Sustainability Rating

 After all, no brand is perfectly sustainable.
 Every brand should be working to improve their ethics and sustainability over time, and we should grant them the grace to do so.

 That’s exactly why at Eco-Stylist we re-evaluate and update brands regularly.
+When we re-evaluated Everlane in 2025 they earned our Silver rating.
+Curious?
+See Everlane’s new brand rating.

 Is Everlane Getting More Sustainable?

 It’s probably no surprise that our original evaluation was a failing score: 30/100.
 On 2/17/22, we re-evaluated Everlane and they got a score of 43/100 on our criteria.
-It’s still a failing score, but their total score increased by 43%, a clear sign of progress and doing the work.
+On 2/21/25 we re-evaluated Everlane and they scored 69/100—a passing score!

 We’ll dig into exactly what changed, but first let’s explore an equally important question: why did it change?